-Can you compare Aldi with Jo Malone?
+Can you compare Aldi candles with the Jo Malone real deal candles?
 I’m going to share with you what I think about the hype.

 I’m aware that I’m not the first to talk about this.
 I have actually shared my thoughts on my Instagram stories, though.
 Do you follow me?
 Oh, you must!
 Although, I’m not a serial storifier on there I do enjoy it when I have the time.